dhborus/Midcentury/Jot.md

 -- Drop, at least for the moment, autocomplete.bibtex .
 Works inconsistently.

 -- Do not need Zettlr, except maybe as a note taker.
-Only has one pane and does not need a secon (third, really) plain text editor.
+Only has one pane and does not need a second (third, really) plain text editor.

 Even though the iMac can be slow, it is eye-friendly.
 Which is a boon these days.
 The Macbook is fairly slow.
 Can use it for mobile writing at the library or JCC, but it really isn't a permanent machine.
 Probably no need to update to the next operating system.

 The iPad can be a mobile solution maybe for note-taking or some light editing.
 I suppose I could try Ulysses as a backup.
 Or for Chapters Four and Five.

-Was even going to try going Ulysses, but then got notice about Ulysses 15 that did not mention dual pane or . . . acknowledge a delay.
-So Atom (and Ulysses cancel)

-Oh -- and redo bibliography by reducing items to working on projects.
+Oh -- and redo bibliography by reducing items to working on projects. {this}